-- Work to improve the health and wellbeing of LGBTIQ people and communities at a national level
+- Work to improve the health and wellbeing of LGBTIQ+ people with disability and communities at a national level

 |Job Board||NCOSS Community Jobs|

 How to Apply

 Please view the position description for the full role overview and list of accountabilities and Selection Criteria.
 Please provide a covering letter with your updated CV and answers to the following target questions.

 - Describe how you would apply the social model of disability whilst working on a project to build the capacity of LGBTIQ+ people with disability?